brandonyee333/test/modules/dxp/apps/osb/osb-asah/README.markdown

 This is a Redis instance used as cache storage and message bus.

-### osb-asah-salesforce-extractor

-This service extracts and saves raw data from a customer's Salesforce account.

 ### osb-asah-stream-curator

 This service processes raw data into intelligent information using routines with a higher frequency than [osb-asah-batch-curator](#osb-asah-batch-curator) (e.g., every 5 minutes).